UNCOILING THE RIVER

 by Kenneth Hesketh

-Uncoiling the River is a new work for piano and orchestra co-commissioned by BBC Radio 3 for the BBC National Orchestra of Wales and by the Royal Liverpool Philharmonic Orchestra, with support from the RVW Trust.
-It will be premiered by Clare Hammond with the BBC National Orchestra of Wales and conductor Martyn Brabbins on the 25 January 2019 at the Hoddinott Hall in Cardiff.
+Uncoiling the River is a new work by Kenneth Hesketh for piano and orchestra co-commissioned by BBC Radio 3 for the BBC National Orchestra of Wales and by the Royal Liverpool Philharmonic Orchestra, with support from the RVW Trust.
+It was premiered by Clare Hammond with the BBC National Orchestra of Wales and conductor Martyn Brabbins on the 25 January 2019 at the Hoddinott Hall in Cardiff, and will be performed again by the RLPO and Vasily Petrenko on the 30 January 2020.

 Uncoiling the River is 24 minutes long.
 Click here to view the instrumentation.